Petah69/Franky/Docs/WhatsFranky.md

 ﻿_This documentation are synced from Franky repo, if you want to change something just do a pull request._

+Franky is the ultimate IT-Support/administration dashboard developed for PowerShell Universal and it’s an open source project under GNU General Public Licenses version 3.
+You can access Franky for any device you want you just need access to a browser.
+Because of that you can administrate the active directory from any devices you like.

 # Functions
 ## Generall
-_Under construction_
+* Access Franky from any device, just need a browser
+* Everything the user does logs in Eventlog on the host
+* Load balance Franky on two hosts or more

 ## User

 In the User page of Franky you can search after active directory users and perform many different actions.
 For example:

 * Show and administrate what objects the user are manager of
 * Administrate all of the active directory parameters and functions